Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space: Introduction

 and

 and the approach of this paper is to realize solitons as minimizers for certain constrained minimization problems related to these quantities, and mimic the arguments used in the Euclidean setting.

 We use the polar representation of $\HS^d$, in which case the hyperbolic Laplacian $\Delta_{\HS^d}$ can be conjugated to the Euclidean Laplacian $\Delta_{\reals^d}$, modulo a potential term and an angular offset term (see Section \ref{S:red-euc} below).
 After this conjugation, we are left with an equivalent optimization problem in Euclidean space (see \eqref{eqn:E}).
 This minimization problem has an awkward angular term, so it is greatly simplified by assuming spherical symmetry of a minimizing sequence.
-To prove this simplification is justified, we first prove any minimizing sequence of the problem {\it in hyperbolic space} is spherically symmetric.
+To prove this simplification is justified, we first prove any minimizing sequence of the problem {\it in hyperbolic space} may be replaced by one that is spherically symmetric.
 Conjugating the problem to Euclidean space amounts to replacing the minimizing sequence with the sequence multiplied by a positive, radial function, so conjugation {\it preserves the spherical symmetry}.
 Then we study the minimization problem in Euclidean space assuming spherical symmetry, in which case it is equivalent to a minimization problem with the standard Euclidean Laplacian.
-Finally, the solution to this problem must be spherically symmetric, since if it were not, conjugating back to the equivalent problem in hyperbolic space would yield a non spherically symmetric minimizer - a contradiction.
+Finally, that the minimization problem may be reduced to the spherically symmetric case follows from a rearrangement inequality from \cite{Dra} presented in Section \ref{sec:rad}.